Husamz22/Data-analysis--Accenture--Socialbuzz-dataset--/README.md

-During this project my task was to identify the top 5 categories perfered by the useres. as well as provide valuabe insights and answer some more businees questions regarding the content data.
+During this project my task was to identify the top 5 categories perfered by the useres. as well as provide valuabe insights and answer some more business questions regarding the content data.

 ![full-1](https://github.com/user-attachments/assets/49a15890-a7c4-4686-8a17-048451a50f0e)